huasohacker/JSPShellGtx100/README.md

 # JSPShellGtx100

-Shell en JSP para uso de PoCs
+Shell in JSP for use of PoCs

-Características:
+Characteristics:

-	- Información del Servidor donde se alojo la shell.
+        - Server Information where the shell is hosted.
-	- Navegador de Archivos.
+        - File Browser.

 ![Screenshot](1.png)